rkmanga/rkmanga/README.md

-- 👋 Hi, I’m RK
+- :wave: Hi, I’m RK
-- 👀 I’m interested in alamost everything about software and writing about software!
+- :eyes: I’m interested in alamost everything about software and writing about software!
-- 🌱 I’m currently learning advanced Javascript.
+- :books: I’m currently learning advanced Javascript.
 - :busts_in_silhouette: I’m looking to collaborate on an open source software documentation.
-- 📫 How to reach me: via GitHub!
+- :mailbox: How to reach me: via GitHub!

 <!---
 rkmanga/rkmanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.